Accessibility Skip to Global Navigation Skip to Local Navigation Skip to Content Skip to Search Skip to Site Map Menu

 Background and interests

-I am humbled by being the winner of an "Early Career Award for Distinction in Research" from the University of Otago in 2017 and being a finalist for the supervisor of the year award in 2016.
-I also want to acknowledge that my research is supported by two Marsden grants, a National Science Challenge SfTI seed grant, and a Royal Society Catalyst seed grant, and he is a collaborator on an MBIE smart ideas grant.
-I have further received industry funding or support from Snap Inc., Qualcomm, Lumus, Internet NZ, and Nokia.
+Tobias won an "Early Career Award for Distinction in Research" from the University of Otago in 2017 and was a finalist for the Supervisor of the Year award in 2016.
+Tobias is currently the Science Leader of an MBIE Endeavour Research program, but his research is also supported by two Marsden grants, a National Science Challenge SfTI seed grant, a Royal Society Catalyst seed grant, and he is a collaborator on an MBIE smart ideas grant.
+His work has further been supported by Snap Inc., Qualcomm, Lumus, Internet NZ, and Nokia.

-At the moment, I am serving as the deputy director of the ARIVE network (Australasian Researchers in Interactive Virtual Environments), and I am a member of IEEE, ACM, and commonly serve as a reviewer and editor for the leading venues in HCI/AR/VR.
+He is deputy director of the ARIVE network (Australasian Researchers in Interactive Virtual Environments), is a member of IEEE, and ACM, and serves as a reviewer and auditor for the leading venues in HCI/ AR/ VR.

 HCI group at the University of Otago